Gayer Anderson Museum – The Art Museum in Sayyida Zeinab, Cairo

-At Egypt Tours Plus, it is unlikely that you will find the Gayer Anderson Museum listed in our regular Egypt tours or our amazing Middle East tour packages, but that is not because the Gayer Anderson Museum isn’t worthy of a place in our tour itineraries.
+At Egypt Tours Plus, it is unlikely that you will find the Gayer Anderson Museum listed in our regular Cairo tour packages or our amazing Egypt tour packages, but that is not because the Gayer Anderson Museum isn’t worthy of a place in our tour itineraries.
 Instead, it is only because there are just so many tourist attractions in Egypt.
 It is a matter of too many places to see, and not enough time to see them all.

 The Gayer Anderson Museum is best described as being an art museum.
 Located in Cairo’s Sayyida Zeinab neighborhood, the museum is named after a man by the name of Major R.G.
 Gayer-Anderson who lived in the building from 1932 to 1942, after being given full permission to do so from the then Egyptian government.